nfiniteAI/display-controller/README.md

-# Hubstairs Display Controller
+# nfinite Display Controller

-Take control of your Hubstairs Display.
+Take control of your nfinite Display.

 - [Foreword](#foreword)
 - [About](#about)